Text by Lula Criado and Meritxell Rosell

-CTM, which is also known as ‘Festival for Adventurous Music and Related Visual Arts’ and spreads out over more than a week, it also draws attention to the social and intellectual role of digital culture through live music performances, DJs sets, installations, panels, screenings and presentations that aim to challenge our senses and ideas.
+CTM, which is also known as the ‘Festival for Adventurous Music and Related Visual Arts’ and spreads out over more than a week, also draws attention to the social and intellectual role of digital culture through live music performances, DJ sets, installations, panels, screenings and presentations that aim to challenge our senses and ideas.

-And, because one sometimes can forget what is the essential meaning of these words we started our review with their definitions.
-Thus opening the journey that the CTM team has made us delve into for yet another year, and as Jahn Rohlf, co-founder of CTM Festival explained in his Towards Another Form of Love editorial ‘on the other side of the spectrum stand forms of music that are powerful subjective expressions of divergent feelings’.
+And, because one sometimes can forget the essential meaning of these words, we started our review with their definitions.
+Thus, opening the journey that the CTM team has made us delve into for yet another year, and as Jahn Rohlf, co-founder of CTM Festival, explained in his Towards Another Form of Love editorial ‘on the other side of the spectrum stand forms of music that are powerful subjective expressions of divergent feelings’.

 With past editions featuring themes like New Geographies, Untune, Discontinuity or an early Fly Utopia!, the festival is not just a mere display cabinet of the latest trends and developments in audiovisual culture.
-The team’s aims have always intended to be a step ahead, through promoting positive criticism and debate, research and dissemination, while engaging its participants (both artists and audience) in an ongoing contemporary discourse for reflection that goes beyond the established.
+The team’s aims have always intended to be a step ahead through promoting positive criticism and debate, research and dissemination while engaging its participants (both artists and audience) in an ongoing contemporary discourse for reflection that goes beyond the established.

-The core of this year’s festival was two massive installations: the large-scale installation SOL created by artist Kurt Hentschläger and Critical Constellations of the Audio-Machine in Mexico, created in collaboration with researcher and curator Carlos Prieto Acevedo.
+The core of this year’s festival was two massive installations: the large-scale installation, SOL created by artist Kurt Hentschläger and Critical Constellations of the Audio-Machine in Mexico, created in collaboration with researcher and curator Carlos Prieto Acevedo.

-Also at Kunstquartier Bethanien was the installation What do machines sing of?
+Also, at Kunstquartier Bethanien was the installation What do machines sing of?
 Created by artist, multidisciplinary technologist, hacker, and composer Martin Backes.
 What do machines sing of?
 Is a custom-made computer program that performs some of the greatest hits from the 90s in an attempt ‘to apply the appropriate human sentiments’.

 Last but not least, we fell in love with SOL, an immersive installation created by Chicago-based Austrian artist Kurt Hentschläger.
-Presented in the cavernous Halle am Berghain, a former power plant, the spectator was driven into a concrete room totally in darkness by holding just a rope.
+Presented in the cavernous Halle am Berghain, a former power plant, the spectator was driven into a dark concrete room by holding just a rope.
 SOL transported you into a tenebrous world in which only the light and audio effects from the performance guided your senses.

 The title references J.G.
 Ballard’s last 2006 novel of the same name.
-Infused with Ballardian references of dissonant and dystopian (not so far) futures and in times of big data, mass surveillance, and political absurdity, the piece confronted us with a performance that felt to unnerve the metaphysical anxieties all these concepts make one reckon with.
+Infused with Ballardian references to dissonant and dystopian (not so far) futures and in times of big data, mass surveillance, and political absurdity, the piece confronted us with a performance that felt to unnerve the metaphysical anxieties all these concepts make one reckon with.
 The following day, at the same venue, we caught the audiovisual work The Death of the Anthropocene, a commissioned work created by Julian Bonequi in which the artist images the future of humanity as a world inhabited by ordinary people, visitors mutants, human robots animals, and aliens.

 The closing concert on Sunday by The Bug versus Dylan Carlson at Heimathafen Neukölln brought the sonic epic for a dramatic finale.
 Earth’s main figure’s guitar drone and The Bug harsh electronics blended and looped in a sustained wall of sound that expanded and moved through the venue and our bodies, bringing that pleasurable sensation when music makes all your atoms vibrate.

-We missed not being in Berlin earlier during the week to see Genesis P-orridge performing a spoken word piece with ex-wolf eyes Aaron Dilloway, a show it seems was full of occultist symbolism and folklore mythology, something with which the legendary figure has been always well versed in.
+We missed not being in Berlin earlier during the week to see Genesis P-orridge performing a spoken word piece with ex-wolf eyes Aaron Dilloway, a show it seems was full of occultist symbolism and folklore mythology, something with which the legendary figure has always been well versed in.
 And the more than stimulating partnership of CTM with Tehran’s SET festival that saw Ata Ebtekar (aka Sote) collaborating with performers Arash Bolouri and Behrouz Pashaei in the new commission “Sacred Horror In Design,” merging clanging harsh techno sounds with traditional Persian acoustic instruments.